ThinkDataEd/curriculum/docs/unit1/lesson10.md

 2. Prepare for this task by gathering the necessary materials for making a peanut butter and jelly sandwich and arranging them in a way that makes them easy to use.
-You may want to wear an apron and have a trash bag smock —this can get messy but that’s most of the fun!
+You may want to wear an apron and have a trash bag smock — this can get messy but that’s most of the fun!

     **<u>Note:</u> Be aware of peanut allergies!** If any of your students are allergic to peanut butter, DO NOT ALLOW STUDENTS TO HANDLE THE PEANUT BUTTER!
 Peanut allergies can be very